Takahashi FS-60Q Review

 When I returned to my first draft of this review, I thought I was over-egging the pudding a bit regarding the FS-60Q’s view of the Moon.
 So I went back and checked it out again with the same result.
 Enjoying crisp and very detailed views at 120x, let alone 171x, just isn’t what I expect from this aperture.
 Usually I would stick at below 100x on the Moon in a 60mm scope, but with the FS-60Q I always found myself using 120x and sometimes more.

 The prospect of good performance on Mars was one of the main things that got me interested in the FS-60Q.
-With some favourable oppositions coming up over the next few years, I have been auditioning portable/travel scopes for the Red Planet.
 So how does it perform?

-Chromatic aberration is not a problem on Mars in focus, but just a touch was visible either side of focus at high power.
+Chromatic aberration is not a problem on Mars in focus, but just a touch was visible either side of focus at high power that the FOA-60Q eliminates.
 Nonetheless, the FS-60Q gives a more satisfying view of Mars than many small doublet APOs I have tested, the FS-60C and Sky-90 included.

 Jupiter can be a difficult subject due to its low contrast, but the FS-60Q gives one of the best views of it I’ve had in a small scope.
 On a night of steady seeing, a lot of subtle detail was visible at 120x and even more at 170x, including banding in the polar hoods, width variations in the equatorial belts, the Great Red Spot (even in its current pale and diminished state) and the thickened region downwind of it.
 I was also able to watch Ganymede in shadow transit.
 On a really good night, the Galilean moons stand out as four hard tiny balls of slightly different size and colour, the way they do in much bigger instruments.